 Types of political writing

-- Political essays are generally written in a formal tone to persuade readers to adopt an author’s point of view.
+- Political essays are generally written formally to persuade readers to adopt an author’s point of view.

-- The purpose of a political speech is to persuade people and rally support for a person or party.
+- A political speech aims to persuade people and rally support for a person or party.

 - A manifesto is an extended essay that lays out one’s beliefs and goals in great detail.